 6. Avoid Contact With Other Children.
 When your baby’s skin is open in any area due to itching, it’s best to limit contact with other people and other children.
 Your baby will be more susceptible to other skin infections like herpes.

 7. Watch Your Baby’s Diet.
 If any particular food seems to be causing the allergic flare up, avoid that food with the supervision of your baby’s pediatrician.
 Keep track of what baby eats as well as the reaction of your baby’s skin.
 A food diary may help to point to an allergic culprit in your baby’s diet.

 8. Continue Medical Treatment.
-If baby’s eczema continues for any length of time, it’s best to continue the treatment prescribed by your baby’s doctor.
+If baby’s eczema continues for any length of time, it’s best to continue the treatment prescribed by your baby’s doctor, wtfu fat flusher diet is one of the best for eczema prevention.
 If eczema hangs around for years, it can cause thickening and cracking of the skin which will require steroid cream treatment and possibly antihistamines and antibiotics.